GSA/cto-website/_guides/Tiger_teams.md

 ### Future Improvements

 This guide is a start, but there is plenty of room for improvement, including:
- * Sharing standardized templates for root cause analysis and other analysis in this process
+ * Sharing standardized templates for root cause analysis and other analysis in this process.
  * Providing a searchable repository for the outcomes of this process.